 The process is very smooth and much cheaper than other websites so I will use again and recommend their service to others. - Gerry Shaw

-Lifetime.
-This is the most complete type of pet insurance available.
-It covers accidents, injuries or illnesses for the lifetime of your pet, subject to limits as advised in the policy.
+Lifetime. car insurance - this is the most complete and popular type of cat insurance available.
+It offers cover for both injuries and illnesses for the lifetime of your cat (subject to limits as advised in the policy terms).
 These policies can include extras such as dental cover and expenses for burial.
+When the policy comes to renewal the max pay out amounts will reset and any conditions encountered since starting with this insurer are still covered.
+The cost of this policy type may increase as your cat ages.

-Unfortunately, there’s no NHS for animals.
-So if your pet gets ill, injured or has an accident, the vet bills will have to be paid out of your pocket.
-Pet insurance is designed to help cover these costs.
+Unfortunately, there’s no NHS for cats.
+So if your little kitty gets ill, injured or has an accident, the vet bills will have to be paid out of your pocket.
+Cat insurance is designed to help cover these costs.

 Policies can vary and can include optional extras.
-For instance, some insurance policies include cover should your pet go missing.
-This could be a one-off payment up to an agreed limit if your pet is not found, or it could cover any costs involved in advertising or a reward to help find your pet.
-Most policies can include third party liability, in the event your dog injures someone or causes an accident.
+For instance, some insurance policies include cover should your cat go missing.
+This could be a one-off payment up to an agreed limit if your cat is not found, or it could cover any costs involved in advertising or a reward to help find your pet.
+Most policies can include third party liability, in the event your cat injures someone or causes an accident.